Jim Pomposelli - Citibank logo

 • Borrowers with complex scenarios (investment properties, condos, co-ops, jumbo amounts)

-• VA and FHA loan applicants wanting established lender with specialized program experience
+• VA and FHA loan applicants wanting established lender with listed program experience

 • Homebuyers/refi applicants valuing large institutional stability and J.D.
 Power-ranked service quality